 - If your fallopian tubes were damaged during tubal ligation: Scar tissue can cause more difficulty in conceiving.
 In IVF, an egg wouldn’t pass through these tubes, so if there was scar tissue, it wouldn’t affect your ability to get pregnant.

-About 1 percent of people choose to have tubal reversal surgery.
+About 1 percent of people choose to have tubal ligation reversal (or “tubal reversal surgery”).
 Most tubal reversals are done laparoscopically.
 For this, your doctor will make small incisions in your abdomen and use a scope to help reopen and reconnect the sections of the fallopian tube that were blocked or cut.
 You will be put under general anesthesia for this.
 Your fallopian tube will be stitched back together and will make sure they have completely sealed again.

 Several factors make you a good candidate for a tubal reversal.
 Your chances of pregnancy success depend on: